-If you’re in a sales-led company – and you’ve taken on the role of marketing – then we could be just what you’re looking for, a marketing resource that you can just switch on or off.
+If you’re in a sales-led company – and you’ve taken on the role of marketing – then we could be just what you’re looking for, a marketing on demand resource that you can just switch on or off.

 For our bigger customers we supplement the work of their incumbent agencies, bringing specialist skills on a project basis.